kushkp/Shuttr/README.md

 ### Phase 4: Viewing Map of Posts (~3 days)
 I plan to use third-party libraries to add functionality, such as integrating Filepicker for file upload so users can upload images.
-I will also integrate the Google map API, so pictures can be viewed on a map by location, and users can select a location when uploading the pictures.
+I will also integrate the Google map API, so photos can be viewed on a map by location, and users can select a location when uploading the photos.

 [Details][phase-four]

-### Phase 5: Picture Refreshing (~1-2 days)
+### Phase 5: Photo Refreshing (~1-2 days)
-After integrating the map, I will have the picture gutter refresh its contents using location based filtering on the current map view.
+After integrating the map, I will have the photo gutter refresh its contents using location based filtering on the current map view.
 When the user clicks on a location pin on the map, it will generate a preview.
-I will also implement preview refreshing so that the pictures will move without collapsing, when the user moves the map.
+I will also implement preview refreshing so that the photos will move without collapsing, when the user moves the map.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] Drag and drop file for picture upload
+- [ ] Drag and drop file for photo upload
-- [ ] "Like" button for pictures
+- [ ] "Like" button for photos
-- [ ] Toggle Heat map of picture location
+- [ ] Toggle Heat map of photo location
-- [ ] Checkboxes for changing picture albums
+- [ ] Checkboxes for changing photo albums
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar